-Siren monitors foot temperature continuously, providing your doctor with information that can help them identify signs of inflammation or injury.
+Siren monitors foot temperature continuously, providing a licensed nurse and your doctor with information that can help them identify signs of potential injury.

 Wear Your Socks Daily